w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to teach the learning outcomes:

-* Present different types of menus, such as navigation, fly-out, application menus, and dioalogs.
-Explain conventions for accessible menus, such as clear and consistent styling to convey menu behaviors and states.
-Introduce patterns for mouse, keyboard, and touch interaction with menus.
+* Present different types of navigation menus, such as static, fly-out, and mega menus.
+Explain conventions for accessible navigation menus, such as clear and consistent styling to convey menu behaviors and states.
+Introduce patterns for mouse, keyboard, and touch interaction with navigation menus.
-* Demonstrate menu interaction using different input devices, such as keyboard, mouse, and touch.
+* Demonstrate navigation menu interaction using different input devices, such as keyboard, mouse, and touch.
 For example, activating a menu option by tapping, pressing the Enter key, and mouse clicking.
 Explain that defining the interactions is a designers' responsibility, whereas providing the underlying code is a developers' responsibility.
-* Show examples of navigation, fly-out, and application menu together with their menu items containing contain large texts.
+* Show examples of navigation menus and menu items large texts.
 Explain that, when used in smaller viewports and with different screen configurations, these texts need to wrap so that they are perceived in their entirety.
 Explain that different languages may have different word sizes, so designers need to consider provisions for different word lengths.
 * Show examples of different menu and submenu item states, such as hover, focus, current, active, and visited.
 Emphasize that the states of these menu items need to be communicated using visual cues as well as semantics.
 Explain that providing the visual cues is a designers' responsibility, whereas providing the underlying code is a developers' responsibility.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Practical &mdash; Students define mouse, keyboard, and touch interactions for menus. for example, how to open, navigate, activate, and close such menus using the mouse, keyboard, and touch.
+* Practical &mdash; Students define mouse, keyboard, and touch interactions for navigation menus. for example, how to open, navigate, activate, and close such menus using the mouse, keyboard, and touch.
 Assess how students understand the need for different interaction patterns based on the input method in use.
-* Practical &mdash; Present students with different menu states, such as hover, focus, current, active, and visited, and ask them to provide visual cues to distinguish them from one another.
-Assess how students communicate visually the state of menus and menu items.
+* Practical &mdash; Present students with different navigation menu states, such as hover, focus, current, active, and visited, and ask them to provide visual cues to distinguish them from one another.
+Assess how students communicate visually the state of navigation menus and menu items.
-* Practical &mdash; Present students with menus containing long strings of text and ask them to ensure the text is shown irrespective of the viewport and screen configuration used.
-Assess how students understand the diversity among different viewports and screen configurations that people with disabilities use.
+* Practical &mdash; Present students with navigation menus containing long strings of text and ask them to ensure the text is shown irrespective of the viewport and screen configuration used.
+Assess how students understand the diversity among different languages, viewports, and screen configurations.

 {% include excol.html type="end" %}